phonosync/templateproject/README.md

 ```

 ## Quarto Setup and Usage
-If Quarto is used to build a documentation website as described in the subsequention section (Project Organisation), then you need to
+If Quarto is used to build a documentation website as described in the Project Organisation section, you need to

 1. [Install Quarto](https://quarto.org/docs/get-started/)
 2. Optional: [quarto-extension for VS Code](https://marketplace.visualstudio.com/items?itemName=quarto.quarto)